 Minimum optimization for the performance of the compiled binary.
 Turns off most optimizations.
-When debugging is enabled, this option gives the best possible debug view because the structure of the generated code directly corresponds to the source code.
+When debugging is enabled, this option generates code that directly corresponds to the source code.
+Therefore, this optimization might result in a significantly larger image.

 Restricted optimization.
-When debugging is enabled, this option gives a generally satisfactory debug view with good code density.
+When debugging is enabled, this option selects a good compromise between image size, performance, and quality of debug view.

 High optimization.
 When debugging is enabled, the debug view might be less satisfactory because the mapping of object code to source code is not always clear.
-The linker might perform optimizations that cannot be described by debug information.
-This is the default optimization level.
+The linker might perform optimizations that the debug information cannot describe.

+This optimization is the default optimization level.

 Very high optimization.
 When debugging is enabled, this option typically gives a poor debug view.
-ARM recommends debugging at lower optimization levels.
+Arm recommends debugging at lower optimization levels.